 - You are not really obligated to invite everyone when you host a neighborhood BBQ, but it would be terribly rude to invite all but one family.
 Even if you know they won’t come- extend the offer, it’s the polite thing to do.

 - Only invite as many as you can afford to feed.
-Technically, unless you emphasis a BYOB or “pot-luck” event, you are on the hook to provide all the food and beverage.
+Technically, unless you emphasize a BYOB or “pot-luck” event, you are on the hook to provide all the food and beverage.

 - Always have some non-alcoholic options available and don’t encourage people to overindulge unless you are prepared to arrange their transportation or offer them a comfortable couch.